Adv13/kickstarter2019/README.md

 File cleaning_and_category : Code with comments about the cleaning part and the fact that we have to merge the categories for the work.

-File dataviz : code in order to explore the dataset and make some observations/hypothesis.
+File dataviz : Code in order to explore the dataset and make some observations/hypothesis.

-File preparation : code in order to prepare the dataset for the modelling part.
+File preparation : Code in order to prepare the dataset for the modelling part.

-File modelling_predictions : code about the modelling and predictions.
+File modelling_predictions : Code about the modelling and predictions.

-File decision_tree_classifier : code and predictions with decision tree classifier.
+File decision_tree_classifier : Code and predictions with decision tree classifier.

-File random_tree_classifier : code and predictions with random tree classifier.
+File random_tree_classifier : Code and predictions with random tree classifier.

+Comments in French.